Holographic DC SQUID in the presence of dark matter: Introduction

+The compatibility with the current observations authorises its order up to $10^{-3}$.
+It happens that some astrophysical phenomena like observations of $511$ eV gamma rays \cite{integral}, experiments connected with the detection of the electron positron excess in galaxies \cite{atic,pamela}, as well as, possible explanation of muon anomalous magnetic moment \cite{muon}, strongly argue for the idea of {\it dark sector} coupled to the Maxwell one.
+Moreover, the {\it kinetic mixing term} between ordinary boson and relatively light one (the {\it dark} one) arising from $U(1)$-gauge symmetry bounded with a {\it hidden sector}, may be responsible for a low energy parity violation \cite{dav12}.
+On the other hand, the low energy gauge interaction in the {\it hidden sector} may be envisaged by the Higgs boson decays, and a relatively light vector boson with mass $m\ge 10GeV$ emergence \cite{dav13}.

-The justifications of such kind of models may be obtained from the top-down perspective \cite{ach16}, starting from the string/M-theory.
-It is very important from the AdS/CFT correspondence point of view, because string/M-theory constitutes a fully quantum description and this guaranties that any phenomena envisaged by the top-down reduction are physical.
+As was mentioned the justifications of such kind of models might be obtained from the top-down perspective \cite{ach16}, starting from the string/M-theory.
+It is very important from the AdS/CFT correspondence point of view, because string/M-theory constitutes a fully quantum description and this guarantees that any phenomena envisaged by the top-down reduction are physical.

 The second term in the above action is connected with some hidden sector \cite{ach16}, while the interaction of the visible and hidden sectors are described by the so-called {\it kinetic mixing term}, for the first time introduced in \cite{hol86}, in order to describe the existence and subsequent integrating out of heavy bi-fundamental fields charged under the $U(1)$-gauge groups.
 The term in question is characteristic for theories having in addition to some visible gauge group an additional one, in the hidden sector.
 The hidden sector describes states in the low-energy effective theory, uncharged under the the Standard Model gauge symmetry groups.
 On the contrary they are charged under their own groups.